DataDog/orchestrion/orchestrion-test-variant-linkdeps.md

 will expect the test-variant fingerprints, so `OnLink` must put those same variant archives in the linker's importcfg.

-Refactor test-aware resolution/partitioning into a shared helper usable by `OnCompileMain` and `OnLink`, or call the same jobserver request from both.
-The request cache should make the second call inexpensive.
+Both `OnCompileMain` and `OnLink` call the existing package-resolution helper with the same optional `TestVariantFor` value.
+The existing resolver cache makes an identical second call inexpensive.
 Correctness requires the same package fingerprints and effective build configuration, not identical cache file paths: equivalent archives may legitimately live at different paths.
 Canonicalize all variant-affecting inputs so a cache miss still rebuilds fingerprint-equivalent variants.

 Do not persist raw Go-cache archive paths into a long-lived build artifact;
 those paths are ephemeral and can become invalid across builds.
 If testing